Human-Connection/Human-Connection/README.md

 or [spin up Neo4j in a Docker container](https://neo4j.com/developer/docker/).
 Just be sure to update the Neo4j connection string and credentials accordingly in `.env`.

+## Mocking API Results

+Alternatively you can just mock all responses from the api which let you build a frontend application without running a neo4j instance.

+Just set `MOCK=true` inside `.env` or pass it on application start.

 ## Deployment

 You can deploy to any service that hosts Node.js apps, but [Zeit Now](https://zeit.co/now)